 Everyone gasped!

-A quick-thinking bridesmaid (Stacey’s sister) pulled her wedding band off, handed it to Stacey and the ceremony went on.
+A quick-thinking bridesmaid (Stacey’s sister) pulled her husband’s wedding band off, handed it to Stacey, and the ceremony went on.

 Everyone was silent until the moment I pronounced the couple.
 “Mr. and Mrs. Matthew and Stacey Carroll!”

-At this point, everyone jumped up.
+At this point, the air was thick with tension.
+Everyone jumped up.
 Mom began to cry, and everyone rushed to the rail to peer over the edge.
 But the ring was nowhere to be seen.

-The groomsmen, with shiny shoes, suspenders, suits, and all began looking for the ring.
-People at the top were trying to direct those on the hillside to make sure their judgment of distance was correct.
+The groomsmen, a united front in their shiny shoes, suspenders, and suits, began the search for the ring.
+Those at the top were guiding their comrades on the hillside, ensuring their judgment of distance was accurate.
 After a few minutes, someone uttered the best phrase of the day.
 A phrase even better than the “I Do” that everyone looks forward to.

 The day was saved.
-Stacey and Matt were married, the ring was found, and the Steel City had another story of victory to add to the record books.
+Stacey and Matt were married, and the ring, the elusive symbol of their love, was found.
+A wave of relief and joy swept over the crowd, and the Steel City had another epic tale of triumph to add to its record books.